 Why has the Recycling Service changed?

 We need to improve the quality of recycling collected in Stafford Borough.
 The recent changes mean that the recycling collected can be processed in the UK and that there are sustainable end markets for the materials collected.
-More information on why has the recycling service changed.

 What happens next to the recycling and waste collected from my home?